-- Use their position to gain access to information relating to children an adults at risk for their own or others' advantage.
-Such information sho only be used or shared to meet the needs of the children or adult at ri - Use their power to intimidate, threaten, coerce or undermine a child adult at risk. - Use their status and standing to form or promote inappropriate relationships; professional boundaries must be maintained at all times.
+- Use their position to gain access to information relating to person that the individual is in a position of trust or authority over, and most certainly not an u18. for their own or others' advantage.
+Such information should only be used or shared to meet the needs of the children or adult at risk - Use their power to intimidate, threaten, coerce, or undermine a child or adult at risk - Use their status and standing to form or promote inappropriate relationships; professional boundaries must be always maintained